exercism/lua/concepts/booleans/about.md

 nil or false     --> false
 ```

 Both `and` and `or` uses *short-circuit evaluation*, which means they evaluate their second operand only when necessary.
-All operations are evaluated according to the [operator precedence](https://www.lua.org/manual/5.4/manual.html#3.4.8), where `not` is avaluated before `and` and `or`.
+All operations are evaluated according to the [operator precedence](https://www.lua.org/manual/5.4/manual.html#3.4.8), where `not` is evaluated before `and` and `or`.

-Given that only `false` and `nil` are considered false and everything else is true a common idom in Lua is:
+Given that only `false` and `nil` are considered false and everything else is true a common idiom in Lua is:
 ```lua
 x = x or y
 ```